 Repeatability: This course may not be repeated for additional credits.

 UBTH 5141.
-Critical Social Science and Urban Bioethics (Graduate Students).
+Bioethics, Health Justice and the Social Sciences: Theory, Methods and Practice (Graduate Students).
 2 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate, Law Graduate.